100daysofDH/100daysofDH.github.io/index.md

 # The rules

-1. __Work on your habit for a certain amout of time every day for the next 100 days (for example one hour)__
+1. __Work on your habit for a certain amount of time every day for the next 100 days (for example one hour)__
 1. __Tweet your progress__ every day with the `#100DaysOfX` hashtag and the hashtag `#100DaysofDH`: make yourself accountable so you'll be less likely to stop mid-way.
 1. Encourage/help at least 2 people in the challenge every day (via Twitter): grow your network.
 1. *Extra rule*: __Never miss two days in a row__ (or you likely won't stick with it).